revnarayan/Xplor-/README.md

-This is a sample anniversary reminders for couples app that uses hardcoded Input Data, which will show the couple ID and their anniversary date.
+This Android app is a reminder app for couples whose anniversary dates falls in the next 14 days

 **Built With**